RicardoLMMatos/Ricardos-mediterranean-restaurant/README.md

 ___

 ### Initial Discusion
 Ricardo's is a classy but family friendly restaurant that offers traditional and modern mediterranean dishes with friendly and professional service.
+The website provides users with information about the restaurant food and drinks offer.
+It's targeted toward people who are looking for high quality food and service.
+Users can use the website the get information about products and prices and to make a booking or get in touch.

  ### Client Goals:

   * To have an online presence.
-  * To display the food and drinks offer on the site.
+  * To display the food and drinks offer on the website.
   * To increase traffic to the physical site.
   * Increase online bookings via contact forms.
   * Increase our social media presence via social media links.